 - enabling members of the public to make complaints about the Council - responding to complaints by taking action to resolve complaints as quickly as possible - learning from complaints to improve our services.

 We treat every complaint we receive on its individual merits, through clear and consistent processes.

 7.1.
-Roles and Responsibilities
+What is a complaint